TatevKaren/mathematics-statistics-for-data-science/README.md

    Journal of the American Statistical Association, Vol. 79, pp. 871-881.
    - Rousseeuw, P.J. and Van Driessen, K. (1999), "A Fast Algorithm for the Minimum Covariance Determinant Estimator," Technometrics, 41, pp. 212-223.

+# 2: Kolmogorov-Smirnov test
+Name of the file: KS_D_statistics.py

+Kolmogorov–Smirnov test (K–S test or KS test) is a nonparametric test of the equality of continuous, one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test).
+The KS statistic quantifies a distance between the empirical distribution function of the sample and the cumulative distribution function of the reference distribution, or between the empirical distribution functions of two samples.
+In this case it has been calculated using Garch distribution.
+The null distribution of this statistic is calculated under the null hypothesis that the sample is drawn from the reference distribution (in the one-sample case) or that the samples are drawn from the same distribution (in the two-sample case).

+Publications:
+   - Richard S. & Pierre L. (2011), "Computing the Two-Sided Kolmogorov-Smirnov Distribution," Journal of Statistical Software, Vol. 39, pp. 1-18.